 [Japan] Mazda Motor Corporation

-Employees at Mazda, together with volunteer Mazda vehicle owners, engage in community contribution activities for children residing in child welfare institutions in the Tokyo metropolitan area.
+Employees at Mazda, together with volunteer Mazda vehicle owners, engage in community contribution activities for children, including those residing in child welfare institutions, in the Tokyo metropolitan area.

 Mazda employees annually participate in the "Santa Project," which was launched at Mazda's initiative in 2003 and is now organized jointly by 18 companies and organizations primarily in Kanagawa Prefecture.
 In 2016, the "Santa Project" started in Tokyo as well.
 Mazda has continued to take part in it, jointly held by six companies and organizations.